Celebrate the Magic: Seasonal outlook

-Similar to its predecessor, Celebrate the Magic will showcase sequences from that will be appropriately themed to seasonal parts of the year.
+Similar to its predecessor, Celebrate the Magic would showcase sequences from that will be appropriately themed to seasonal parts of the year.
 The show premiered with the original Christmas segment from The Magic, the Memories and You.
-The summer months show films such as Phineas and Ferb, The Little Mermaid and Lilo & Stitch, in addition, segments featuring Disney Princesses and couples for Valentine's Day and Disney Villains for Halloween are shown, and in the winter, Frozen is showcased.
+The summer months showed films such as Phineas and Ferb, The Little Mermaid and Lilo & Stitch, in addition, segments featuring Disney Princesses and couples for Valentine's Day and Disney Villains for Halloween were shown, and in the winter, Frozen was showcased.

-The summer edition debuted during the Monstrous Summer All-Nighter event on May 24, 2013 until August 31, 2013.
-The Halloween edition featuring the Disney villains debuted on September 1, 2013 until October 31, 2013.
+The summer edition debuted during the Monstrous Summer All-Nighter event on May 24, 2013, until August 31, 2013.
+The Halloween edition featuring the Disney villains debuted on September 1, 2013, until October 31, 2013.

-A new segment based on Frozen debuted on November 17, 2013 replacing a segment based on Brave.
+A new segment based on Frozen debuted on November 17, 2013, replacing a segment based on Brave.